Academic Progression Policy

 Academic Progression

-Academic progression in the didactic phase of the UNR Med PA Studies Program is dependent on passing each required course in the semester prior to advancing to the next semester.
-In the clinical phase, clerkships are not dependent upon each other for progression and this allows for flexibility in specific disciplines and, if approved, delay in starting a clerkship due to hardship or a designated remediation plan.
-(ARC-PA A3.15c & B4.02)
+The UNR Med PA Studies Student Progress Committee (SPC) assesses student academic, behavioral, and professional progress.
+The SPC (defined below) will regularly review all aspects of a student's contribution to the program and overall academic progress on a periodic and continuous basis.
+Academic progression in the didactic phase of the UNR Med PA Studies Program depends on passing each required course in the semester before advancing to the next semester.
+In the clinical phase, clerkships are not dependent upon each other for progression; this allows for flexibility in specific disciplines and, if approved, delay in starting a clerkship due to hardship or a designated remediation plan.
+(ARC-PA 5th A3.15b) The student is responsible for understanding the financial aid implications of academic progress.
+Students must meet Satisfactory Academic Progress (SAP) standards to be eligible for financial aid.
+The Office of Student Financial Aid & Scholarship at UNR has established guidelines (based on federal regulations) for re-evaluating student progress.

 PA Student Progress Committee (SPC)